OrgEleCho/EleCho.WpfSuite/README.md

 - ScrollViewer: Origin scroll viewer with 'MouseWheelDelta' based scrolling
 - ConditionalControl: Display the control based on the condition
 - TextBox: Origin text box with `Placeholder` property
+- TransitioningContentControl: ContentControl that allows you to set transitions
+- Frame: Frame that allows you to set transitions

+Transitions:

+- SlideTransition: Moves the old page out of view, and the new page into view
+- FadeTransition: Fades out the current page and fades in the new page by animating the opacity
+- SlideFadeTransition: SlideTransition and FadeTransition
+- ScaleTransition: Scale the old page to smaller and fade out, and scale the new page from a larger zoom to 1 and fade in

 Value converters: